$\Lambda_b\rightarrow \Lambda(\to p \pi^-) \ell^+\ell^-$ as probe of CP-violating New Physics: CP-Violating Asymmetries and Results

 One can define four more CP asymmetries associated with angular coefficients $K_{3s}$, $K_{3sc}$, $K_{4s}$, and $K_{4sc}$, respectively,

 In Fig.~\ref{fig: a_34} we show the results for these CP asymmetries and make the following observations:

-\begin{itemize} \item We find ${\cal A}_{3s}$ to be sensitive to right-handed currents (NP case III) in both low and high $q^2$ regions, where it can be up to $\sim 2\%$.
+\begin{itemize} \item We find ${\cal A}_{3s}$ to be sensitive to right-handed currents (NP case III) in both low and large $q^2$ regions, where it can be up to $\sim 2\%$.
 It is also mildly sensitive to $C_{10}$ in the low $q^2$ region, but has large theoretical uncertainties, as can be seen from low $q^2$ bins.
-Another point worth mentioning is that there is zero-crossing in low $q^2$ region of ${\cal A}_{3s}$ for right-handed NP scenario (Case III), while no such behavior is seen in left-handed NP scenarios. \item In case of ${\cal A}_{3sc}$, we find the CP asymmetry to be sensitive to $C_9$ as well as right-handed NP case, with its size being $\sim 1-3\%$ in low $q^2$ region.
+Another point worth mentioning is that there is zero-crossing in low $q^2$ region of ${\cal A}_{3s}$ for right-handed NP scenario (case III), while no such behavior is seen in left-handed NP scenarios. \item In case of ${\cal A}_{3sc}$, we find the CP asymmetry to be sensitive to $C_9$ as well as right-handed NP case, with its size being $\sim 1-3\%$ in low $q^2$ region.
 At large $q^2$, CP asymmetry remains negligible. \item For ${\cal A}_{4s}$, we find that the asymmetry is sensitive to $C_{10}$ at large $q^2$.
-The CP asymmetry remain SM-like in cases with NP in $C_9$ or right-handed NP.
-In NP cases II (which has nonzero $C_{10}$), ${\cal A}_{4s}$ can be $\sim 1\%$. \item On the other hand, for ${\cal A}_{4sc}$ we find that the observable is most sensitive to $C_9$ (NP case I and II) and ${\cal A}_{4sc}$ can be up to $\sim 2\%$ at large $q^2$ regions. \end{itemize}
+The CP asymmetry remains SM-like in cases with NP in $C_9$ or right-handed NP.
+In NP case II (which has nonzero $C_{10}$), ${\cal A}_{4s}$ can be $\sim 1\%$. \item On the other hand, for ${\cal A}_{4sc}$ we find that the observable is most sensitive to $C_9$ (NP cases I and II), but the asymmetry remains very small, at $\mathcal{O}(10^{-3})$. \end{itemize}